 Toggle: English / Spanish

-Cystinuria is a rare condition in which stones made from an amino acid called cystine form in the kidney, ureter, and bladder.
+Cystinuria is a rare condition in which stones made from an amino acid called cysteine form in the kidney, ureter, and bladder.
+Cystine is formed when two molecules of an amino acid called cysteine are bound together.
 The condition is passed down through families.

 Stones - cystine; Cystine stones

 To have the symptoms of cystinuria, you must inherit the faulty gene from both parents.
 Your children will also inherit a copy of the faulty gene from you.

 Cystinuria is caused by too much cystine in the urine.
 Normally, most cystine dissolves and returns to the bloodstream after entering the kidneys.
 People with cystinuria have a genetic defect that interferes with this process.
 As a result, cystine builds up in the urine and forms crystals or stones.
 These crystals may get stuck in the kidneys, ureters, or bladder.

 About one in every 10,000 people have cystinuria.
 Cystine stones are most common in young adults under age 40.
 Less than 3% of urinary tract stones are cystine stones.

 - Blood in the urine